Massage in Brisbane

 - General stress and relaxation

-Massage may also support broader management plans for conditions such as shoulder pain, knee conditions, running injuries, and headaches when combined with active care.
+Massage may also support broader management plans for conditions such as shoulder pain, headaches, running injuries and recurring muscle tension when combined with active care.

 - Effleurage: smooth gliding strokes used to warm tissue and encourage circulation